 Sara Nayeem, M.D. has served as a member of our board of directors since January 2016.
-Dr. Nayeem joined New Enterprise Associates, a venture capital firm and, with its affiliates, a holder of more than 5% of our voting securities, in January 2009 and has served as a Partner since October 2015.
+Dr. Nayeem has been a partner at Avoro Capital Advisors, an investment firm, since February 2021.
+From October 2015 to February 2021, Dr. Nayeem served as a Partner at New Enterprise Associates, a venture capital firm and, with its affiliates, a holder of more than 5% of our voting securities.
+From January 2009 to October 2015, Dr. Nayeem held other positions at New Enterprise Associates.
 Prior to joining New Enterprise Associates, Dr. Nayeem was an Associate with Merrill Lynch and Co.
 Inc.'s Global Healthcare Group from August 2006 to January 2009.
 Dr. Nayeem previously served on the board of directors of Mersana Therapeutics, Inc., a public life sciences company, from July 2012 to June 2018.
 Dr. Nayeem currently serves on the board of directors of several private biopharmaceutical companies, including Centrexion Therapeutics Corp., Cydan, Cydan LLC, Complexa Inc. and Tiburio Therapeutics, Inc. Previously, she served on the boards of Vtesse, Inc. from December 2014 to April 2017, Eperia Inc. from July 2016 to December 2018, and Therachon Holding AG, a clinical stage global biotechnology company, from July 2015 to October 2016.
 Dr. Nayeem received her M.D. and M.B.A. from Yale University and her B.A. in biology from Harvard University.
 We believe Dr. Nayeem is qualified to serve on our board of directors based on her experience in healthcare investment banking, her experience in investing in healthcare companies and her role as a member of the boards of directors for several biotechnology companies.